cpjobling/eg-259-songs/README.md

   password:
   host: localhost
 ```
-You would then need to use //phpMyAdmin// or the //mysql// command to
+You would then need to use *phpMyAdmin* or the *mysql* command to
-create the database //songs_production// and set up suitable user
+create the database *songs_production* and set up suitable user
 permissions((The example assumes MySQL in its default state with no root
 password, which of course you should never use in a live deployment!)).